jskov/openapi-jaxrs-client/README.md

 * Options for adding @ClientHeaderParam and/or @RegisterClientHeaders
 * Maybe add generation of server-side code

+## History/Rationale

+We generate client code (originally only DTOs) from a lot of different sources at work, and the input OpenApi documents are not all entirely spec-worthy.

+So I have spent a lot of hours in the past tweaking [openapi-generator](https://github.com/OpenAPITools/openapi-generator) to generate code of usable quality.
+This was not always possible (because of its architecture), and it was always a pain the butt!

+To improve my sanity at work, I wrote the bulk of this generator during the Christmas holidays of 2021.

+More and more projects at work now use this generator, and many (weird) corner cases have been fixed over time.
+This has made it possible to deprecated my old generator, so in my book, this is great!

+The project has a lot of tests to help ensure I do not (accidentally) break behavior.

+While the code generation output is the primary goal of the project, I also use it as a test bed for use of code quality tooling and Gradle build logic organization.

+### Community Collaboration

+I like Open Source just as much as the next guy.

+This tool provides infrastructure to whomever uses it, so it should be Open Source.
+And it is (Apache License).

+But (my definition of) stability and quality of the generator's output is more important to me than being able to accept changes from other parties.
+It is a tool I rely on to provide a difference for colleagues at work.

+So while you are welcome to access and fork the source code, I am not at such interested in contributions.
+Unless they just happen to align with my interests, of course.

+If you are itching to make some changes, please open an issue first, so we can discuss.
+I do not want you to waste your time!

+I welcome bug reports if you use the generator and experience problems.

-## Contributing and Consultancy
+## Consultancy

-I am still not entirely sure how I want to manage this project.
-So this section will change and/or be expanded on.

-But I will happily accept bug reports.

-Pull requests with accompanying end-to-end tests will probably be accepted - but please reach out to me in advance, so you do not waste your time.
+The project is Open Source and I am happy for you to use the generator, report bugs and suggest changes.

+But while the source code is free, it does not come bundled with promises or guarantees of free work.

+I will try to fix reported bugs, but will commit to no time tables.

-I will offer to implement feature requests as a paid service (pending approval from my employer).
+However, I am willing to implement feature requests as a paid service (1,200DKK/hour) assuming:

+* I agree with the suggested feature
+* Approval from my employer to work for you (not expected to be a problem, as the context will be this project)
+* I have not reached my yearly limit of consultancy hours (40 hours - VAT limit is 50,000DKK/year)

+Please reach out to me via email if you would like to make use of this offer.

-If the above are not agreeable, you are more than welcome to fork the project, and do your own thing.
+If the above requirements are not agreeable, you are more than welcome to fork the project and do your own thing.